SA-Back-End/Front-End/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### ⚠ Important !

+Our back-end also runs at the port 3000.
+So, to not run both enviroments at the same port, and avoid errors, we first need to run the back-end (at the port 3000), and only then, run our front-end, also because the React provides the opportunity to run in other port (first try is 3001, then 3002, ...)

 ### `npm test`